neondatabase/website/content/docs/community/contribution-guide.md

 - "Execute `git clone` to clone a Git repository..."

-- 'git clone' is a command that should be in lowercase, whereas Git is the product and should have a capital G.
+- `git clone` is a command that should be in lowercase, whereas Git is the product and should have a capital G.

 - "A connection string has this format: `postgres://[user]:[password]@[neon_hostname]/[dbname]`"